 5. Preview shows and movies you’re questioning, like Squid Game, before you let your child watch them.

 The very first thing to do is see the show for yourself.
-Parents need to know that the level of violence in Squid Game is intense, according to Common Sense Media’s review of the show.
+Parents need to know that the level of violence in Squid Game is intense, according to Common Sense Media’s parent guide of the show.
 If you do decide to let your children watch the show, make sure to talk to them about what they’re seeing, and that it’s not okay to engage in certain behaviors they see in shows and movies.

 “Squid Game may currently be the most sensational piece of media on Netflix right now, but it’s definitely not the only show or movie with this level of violence available on Netflix or elsewhere,” Conway explains.
 “If your kids have watched, talk to them about it.
 If they haven’t, it’s really easy to find age-appropriate media that’s free of violence that your kids will enjoy.”